 - Full-stack developers: full-stack developers specialize in both backend and frontend development.
 They are proficient in many coding languages and have experience in many types of development projects.
 A full-stack developer is often known as a “jack-of-all-trades”.

-- Web developers: a web developer, as the name implies, specializes in building websites and web applications.
+- Web developers: as the name implies, a web developer specializes in building websites and web applications.
 Their skill level can extend to different areas of frontend and backend development, but most of the time, they specialize in one or the other.
 Java, C, Go, Ruby, and Swift are common web development languages.

 - UX/UI designers: Though UX/UI designers aren’t always considered developers, they play a vital role in the software development cycle.
 Their job is to create engaging and user-friendly user interface designs that attract users and make software easy to navigate.